sciZer0/7/v/README.md

 <h2>3 &nbsp Over 50,000 TPS</h2>

-From day one, the blockchain’s bandwidth is over 50,000 Transactions Per Second, with the potential to process 700,000 TPS in the future.
+From day one, the blockchain’s bandwidth is over 50,000 Transactions Per Second (TPS), with the potential to process 700,000 TPS in the future.

 <br>